Tsuk1ko/nhentai-helper/README.md

 If the script does not run on some domains, you can add them to *User matches*.
 (Script editing - Settings - Includes/Excludes - User matches)

+Not all mirror sites are supported.
+The script only supports sites that use the same UI as the nHentai official site (page structure and element class names are basically the same).

 When you are on a mirror site, a prompt "A userscript wants to access a cross-origin resource" may pop up, please select "**Always allow domain**" or "**Always allow all domain**".

 ![connect](https://raw.githubusercontent.com/Tsuk1ko/nhentai-helper/master/docs/connect.en.png)